Reduce Customer Churn

 Here are the proven strategies for preventing customer churn:

-1. Fix Churn at the Acquisition Stage
+1. Fix Churn in the First Step

 In D2C, churn often starts before the first delivery.